 Anthropology and Photography

-Walker Evans once referred to photography as offering “searing spots of realism.”
+Walker Evans once referred to photography as offering “searing little spots of realism.”
 This course attends to the cultural and experiential glint of photographic imagery by way of an anthropological exploration of the social, political, and aesthetic dimensions of photography in a range of distinct cultural settings.
-We will be engaged in two main efforts: an anthropologically informed inquiry into the phenomenon of photography and photographic endeavors that might be called “photoethnography.”
+We will engage in two main efforts: an anthropologically informed inquiry into the phenomenon of photography and photographic endeavors that might be called “photoethnography.”
 In terms of an anthropology of photography, we will develop an understanding of how peoples throughout the world use, relate to, circulate, and perceive photographs and how such uses and perceptions tie into ideas and practices of vision, time, memory, family, sociality, history, politics, and personal and cultural imaginings.
 As for photoethnography, we will consider the ways in which photography and film can portray well (or not) the lives and concerns of particular peoples.
-Through these engagements, we will reflect on the complicated ethics and politics of documentary photography, the sense of differing cultural aesthetics informing the creation and evaluation of photographs, pacings of time and memory, the intricate play between text and image and between interpretation and invocation, and the circulation of digital images in a transnational era.
-Readings to be considered include: Gregory Bateson and Margaret Mead’s Balinese Character, James Agee and Walker Evans’ Let us Now Praise Famous Men, Roland Barthes’ Camera Lucida, Robert Frank’s The Americans, and Christopher Pinney’s Camera Indica.
-We will also view a number of ethnographic films which mine questions of photographic representation, including Dennis O’Rourke’s Cannibal Tours, Judith and David MacDougall’s Photo Wallas, and Lucien Castaing-Taylor’s Sweetgrass.
+Through these engagements, we will reflect on the complicated ethics and politics of documentary photography; the sense of differing cultural aesthetics informing the creation and evaluation of photographs; pacings of time and memory; the intricate play between text and image and between interpretation and invocation; and the circulation of digital images in a transnational era.
+Readings to be considered include Gregory Bateson and Margaret Mead’s Balinese Character, James Agee and Walker Evans’s Let us Now Praise Famous Men, Roland Barthes’s Camera Lucida, Robert Frank’s The Americans, and Christopher Pinney’s Camera Indica.
+We will also view a number of ethnographic films that mine questions of photographic representation, including Dennis O’Rourke’s Cannibal Tours, Judith and David MacDougall’s Photo Wallas, and Lucien Castaing-Taylor’s Sweetgrass.

 The Power of Words: Language, Hegemony, and Social Inequality

 Language is such a pervasive component of our everyday lives that we often tend to forget the complex power dynamics that are always embedded in humans’ engagements with language.
-We tend to naturalize and overlook the power-laden nature of communication and to assume that language is a neutral and objective system of signs apt at enabling the transmission of information.
+We tend to naturalize and overlook the power-laden nature of communication and assume that language is a neutral and objective system of signs apt at enabling the transmission of information.
 But what is the relationship between language and social status?
 What is the role of certain discursive representation of reality in reproducing or challenging the status quo?
 Why are certain languages considered to be better and more prestigious than others?
 How can certain conversational practices contribute to the reproduction of gender inequalities and racial stereotypes?
 What were the implications of colonization for the indigenous languages of the populations that experienced Euro-American colonial domination?
 What is the role of world Englishes in today’s globalized world?
-Through a series of readings, we will discuss the varied and sometimes surprising interconnections among language, power, and social inequality.
-Students will explore topics such as the role of linguistic ideologies in the colonial enterprise; the historical production of an official standard language and the construction of hegemonic power; the unequal power relations often at stake in multilingual contexts; the role of language in crafting representations of people’s identities; the contemporary debates on the loss of indigenous languages, linguistic revitalization movements, and other activist efforts; the impact of language-based discrimination and the role of linguistic parodies as a form of cultural resistance; as well as the social and political life of words as they travel across global networks of power and meaning.
+Through a series of readings, we will discuss the varied and sometimes surprising interconnections between language, power, and social inequality.
+Students will explore topics such as the role of linguistic ideologies in the colonial enterprise, the historical production of an official standard language and the construction of hegemonic power, the unequal power relations often at stake in multilingual contexts, the role of language in crafting representations of people’s identities, the contemporary debates on the loss of indigenous languages, linguistic revitalization movements and other activist efforts, the impact of language-based discrimination, the role of linguistic parodies as a form of cultural resistance, as well as the social and political life of words as they travel across global networks of power and meaning.